Back to main menu

 Benefits of transactional email

 A solid marketing email platform is a pillar of any successful growth campaign, but that doesn't mean you should neglect your transactional email strategy.
-A well-built transactional email platform can make all the difference when it comes to taking your online business to the next level.
+A well-built transactional email platform has a profound impact on the overall customer experience.

 Here are some of the main benefits of transactional emails: